The Greatest 33: Selection process

 Of the 732 drivers who had participated in the Indianapolis 500 from 1911 to 2010, a list of 100 nominees was narrowed down by a panel of experts.
 The criteria were somewhat loose, as winning the race was not necessarily a requirement for inclusion.
 At the time, only 68 drivers had won the race, and of those, only 57 were nominated.
 Other factors that were weighed included: pole position winners, lap leaders, rookies of the year, individual statistical accomplishments, accomplishments of a historical nature, and popular fixtures.

 The original list of 100 drivers was released on March 18, and voting continued through May 14.

 The final list of 33 drivers was announced May 15.
 The three four-time Indy 500 winners A. J. Foyt, Al Unser Sr., and Rick Mears comprised the front row.
 The three most recent three-time winners Bobby Unser, Johnny Rutherford, and Hélio Castroneves, made up the second row.
-Three non-winners, Tony Bettenhausen Sr., Dan Gurney, and Michael Andretti, were selected, although Gurney and Andretti are former race-winning owners, and both had second-place finishes in their careers.
+Three non-winners, Tony Bettenhausen Sr., Dan Gurney, and Michael Andretti, were selected, although Gurney and Andretti were former race-winning owners, and both had second-place finishes as drivers.
 Ray Harroun, winner of the inaugural race was situated in row nine, alongside Tommy Milton, the first-ever two-time winner.

 All 17 of the multiple Indy 500 winners going into the 2011 race were included on the list.
 Of the thirty-three finalists, twenty-one were living at the time the list was released.
 Only four drivers (Castroneves, Franchitti, Dixon, and Montoya) on the list were considered active in professional-level motorsports at the time.